314a/rr-rstudio-git/README.md

 c) **Create a new project based on a remote Git repository:** Select _File > New Project.._ and from the opening menu select to create a new project from _Version Control_, Choose Git, then provide the repository url (use the https link of the url if you want to avoid all the ssh trouble) from the the repository you want to clone and create the project.

-In this tutorial we create a project based on a remote GitHub repository (c).
+In this tutorial we **create a project based on a remote GitHub repository** (c).
 Hence we first create a new repository on github and create our github project from that repository.

-### Create a new GitHub repository

-Login to your GitHub account and [create a new GitHub repository](https://github.com/new).
+**1. Create a new GitHub repository:** Login to your GitHub account and [create a new GitHub repository](https://github.com/new).
 Give your new repository a short and memmorable name e.g. `rstudio-git-test`, check the option to initialize this repository with a README and create the repository (see Figure 3).

 ![**Figure 3:** GitHub: Create a new repository](figures/GitHub-create-repo.png)

-To create a new Git based project in RStudio we need the repository url.
+**2. Copy the repository HTTPS url:** To create a new Git based project in RStudio we need the repository url.
 You find the repository HTTPS url on the just created GitHub project page.
 There press the button _Clone or download_ and copy the HTTPS link of the project (see Figure 4).
 The link will be something like `https://github.com/yourusername/rstudio-git-test.git`.

 ![**Figure 4:** GitHub: Copy repository HTTPS link](figures/GitHub-copy-repo-https.png)

-### Create a new RStudio project with Git version control

-Now everything is ready to create a new project with Git version control in RStudio.
+**3. Create a new RStudio project with Git version control:** Now everything is ready to create a new project with Git version control in RStudio.
 In RStudio Select _File > New Project.._, select _Version Control_, Choose _Git_, then provide the repository HTTPS link, select the R workspace folder and create the project.
 RStudio now copies (_clone_ in Git terms) the content of the repository to your project folder.
 The content of the GitHub repository should now appear in the Files pane of RStudio and you should see there the created `README.md`.

 ![**Figure 5:** RStudio: Create a new Git project](figures/RStudio-clone-git-project.gif)